 First, keep in mind that the IUB does not protect against sexually transmitted infections.
 You still have to use condoms to avoid those.

-Otherwise, after you have your IUB inserted, gynaes advice that you wait for at least one week before hopping onto the sex express.
+Otherwise, after you have your IUB inserted, gynaes advise that you wait for at least one week before hopping onto the sex express.
 This is because when you orgasm, your uterus contracts, and with a newly inserted IUB, this could cause expulsion.
 Give your body and your IUB at least one week to settle and to get used to one another before you have sex.

 It’s highly unlikely, but your partner feeling the IUB removal strings is a possibility.
 If this is the case, the strings should get softer and less noticeable with time.
 But if your partner feeling the strings is really causing an issue after a few months, call your gynae.